-You will retain your Jobseekers payment while on JobPath, and will continue to collect it at your local post office.
+You will retain your jobseekers payment while on JobPath, and will continue to collect it at your local post office.
 The frequency of your "signing-on" at the local Intreo Centre may be reduced or suspended, depending on local arrangements.
-If you are successful in finding full-time employment, you will have to "sign off" your Jobseekers payment.